Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-When you are in Geneva-on-the-Lake, you'll notice that it is more blue-collar than most other communities in America.
-35.63% of Geneva-on-the-Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Geneva-on-the-Lake is a blue-collar town, with 35.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Geneva-on-the-Lake is a village of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Geneva-on-the-Lake who work in office and administrative support (19.41%), sales jobs (11.55%), and management occupations (9.34%).

 Setting & Lifestyle